craftercms/docs/source/developers/projects/studio/api/repo/push-to-remote.rst

 Push content to remote repository from site content repository.

 .. important::
     This API is deprecated and provided only as a reference.
-Please see :studio_swagger_url:`#/repository/pushToRemoteRepository` for the current version.
+Please see `pushToRemoteRepository <../../../../../_static/api/studio.html#tag/repository/operation/pushToRemoteRepository>`_ for the current version.

 --------------------